 Academic Curricular Exams and Other External Credit

-Transfer Credit Services facilitates the evaluation of credit for new students who have earned college credit from another institution or successfully completed Advanced Placement (AP), Cambridge International (CI) or International Baccalaureate (IB) examinations.
+Transfer Credit Services facilitates the evaluation of credit for new students who have earned college credit from another institution or successfully completed Advanced Placement (AP), International Baccalaureate (IB), and A/AS level examinations.

 You can look up transfer course equivalencies for courses taken at a previous institution using Transfer Credit Services.

 Students who have earned college credit in the United States and submitted official transcripts may access their transfer credit evaluation online 10 business days after receiving a letter of admission.
 If a student has credit from overseas institutions, this process may take a bit longer and is dependent on the receipt of translated transcripts and course descriptions.
 In order to access this evaluation, he or she needs a Directory ID and password.